nirai-compiler/python/README.md

 # Nirai's Python

-This is a modified Python 2.7.5 source, prepared to be built staticly into Nirai.exe
+This is a modified Python 2.7.9 source, prepared to be built staticly into Nirai.exe.

-### Building on Windows

-Open a VS 2010 command prompt and run `nmake`.
-If it works, `pythonembed.lib` should be created.

-### Building on Linux
+### Building

-TBA
+Use the CMake script provided.

 Sources: